RMS Empress of Canada (1920): Great Kantō earthquake

+Attack

+On 5 June 1931, as the Empress of Canada sailed in the Pacific Ocean between Honolulu and Yokohama, 42-year-old Filipino passenger Graciano Bilas killed two people and wounded 29 others in a mass stabbing aboard the ship.
+Bilas was found to be insane at the time of the crime and was committed to a psychiatric hospital.

 World War II

 Following the outbreak of World War II in 1939, she was converted for use as a troopship.
-She was one of the ships in the first Australian/New Zealand convoy, designated US.1 for secrecy, destined for North Africa and at that time not yet fully converted for full troop capacity with few ships of the convoy carrying more than 25 per cent more than their normal passenger load.
+She was one of the ships in the first Australian–New Zealand convoy, designated US.1 for secrecy, destined for North Africa and at that time not yet fully converted for full troop capacity with few ships of the convoy carrying more than 25 per cent more than their normal passenger load.
 Empress of Canada departed Wellington, New Zealand on 6 January 1940 with the New Zealand elements, joined the Australian ships and arrived in Aden on 8 February from where the convoy split with all ships heading for Suez.

 On 14 June 1940 the ship was part of the troop convoy US.3 consisting of the liners Andes, Aquitania, Empress of Britain, Mauretania and Queen Mary, which sailed from Australia en route to the Clyde and was met to the west of Gibraltar by a naval force led by the battlecruiser HMS Hood.

 She continued to transport ANZAC troops from New Zealand and from Australia to the war zones in Europe until sunk.
 The return voyage from Europe was not less dangerous than the trip north had been.
 On 14 March 1943 at 01.00 am, while en route from Durban, South Africa to Takoradi carrying Italian prisoners of war along with Polish and Greek refugees, Empress of Canada was torpedoed at midnight and sunk by the Italian submarine Leonardo da Vinci approximately 400 mi south of Cape Palmas off the coast of Africa.
 Of the approximate 1,800 people on board, 392 died.
 149 of the fatalities reported were Italian prisoners.
 British rescuers saved 800 of those aboard.
-Leonardo da Vinci herself was sunk by British patrol ships two months later, with no survivors.
+Leonardo da Vinci herself was sunk on 23 May 1943 by British destroyer HMS Active and the frigate HMS Ness (both escorts to convoys WS-30 and KMF-15), with no survivors.